<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 You'll also want to keep each SDS on file, even if the chemical is no longer used in your facility.
 OSHA's recordkeeping rules in 29 CFR 1910.1020 require companies to keep track of all hazardous chemicals that their employees could be exposed to; these exposure records must be kept for 30 years.
 Including a copy of the SDS as part of that record is not the only way to comply with the requirement, but it's one recommended approach.

 Not all workers will need to understand all of the technical details of an SDS, but every worker has a right to know about the hazards they may be exposed to, and every worker has the right to understand what those hazards mean and how to stay safe.
 Basic training on the chemical hazards in your facility should be provided for every worker, including how to find and understand the SDS for any hazardous chemical that is present.
 Duralabel offers free resources to help train workers.
-Grab our guide on the international GHS approach to chemical labeling, or OSHA's HazCom 2012 rules for workplace chemical safety.
+Grab one of our free GHS/HazCom Guides or OSHA's HazCom 2012 rules for workplace chemical safety.